muntasirrahman/zoolab/README.md

 ### 2. Special Sound of Duck and Chicken

 a.
-A duck says: "Quack, quack".
+A duck says: "Quack, quack".\
 b.
-A duck can swim.
+A duck can swim.\
 c.
-A chicken says: "Cluck, cluck".
+A chicken says: "Cluck, cluck".\
 d.
-A chicken can't fly
+A chicken can't fly.